Liam

 Fun Facts

-• Liam surged in popularity in Australia in the late 2000s, ranking consistently in the top 10 boys' names.
+• Liam became one of the most popular boys' names in Australia in the 2010s, consistently ranking in the top 10.

 Personality Traits